dssg/bikeshare/README.md

 The webapp is currently live at [bikeshare.dssg.io](http://bikeshare.dssg.io/).

 The app, which uses flask and bootstrap, lives in `web`.
-We use [MapBox.js](http://mapboxjs.org) for mapping.
+We use [MapBox.js](http://www.mapbox.com/mapbox.js/api/v1.3.1/) for mapping.
 Simply run `python app.py` to deploy the application on localhost.

 To install either needed python dependencies, clone the project and run `pip install -r requirements.txt`

 ## Installation

-To get the project running locally, first to clone the repo.
+To get the project running locally, first to clone the repo:
 ````
 git clone https://github.com/dssg/bikeshare
 cd bikeshare/